SameerKhurram/MAD-Project_.Expense-Tracker-App/README.md

-# MAD-Project_.Expense-Tracker-App
+**# MAD-Project_.Expense-Tracker-App**
-SaveIt - A basic expense tracking app made in React Native for our Mobile App Development semester project.
+SaveIt is a simple and user-friendly expense tracking app built using React Native as part of our Mobile Application Development (MAD) semester project.

 **Group Members:**
 1. Sameer Khurram (SP23-BSE-003)